Berry + Coconut Celebration Cake

 What's great about it

-Today I thought I'd post my lush berry coconut cake that I often make for special occasions such as Christmas and birthdays.
+This is such a delicious berry coconut cake from my cookbook Healthy Baking that I often make for special occasions such as Christmas and birthdays.
 I love the simplicity of this cake and it's perfect for those on low sugar, gluten-free, digestive health diets or primal eating plans.
-It's remodelled from the classic Victoria sponge cake that I used to make regularly as a pastry chef back in the day and the simple combination of berries and coconut is just purely delicious.
+It's remodelled from the classic Victoria sponge cake that I used to make regularly as a pastry chef back in the day and the simple combination of berries and coconut just burst with flavour in each mouthful.
 I've doubled the recipe to make 2 decent sized cakes that I've stacked with my smashed berry + vanilla jam.

 Notes and Inspiration

 For yummy cashew / macadamia nut cream combine 1 cup of raw cashew or macadamia nuts with ½ cup of water, coconut milk or orange juice and a little vanilla.
 Blend in a good high speed blender until smooth and creamy.
 Allow to thicken and settle in the fridge before using.

 To make the vanilla soy cream, combine in a high speed blender 300 g silken tofu with 2 teaspoons organic maple syrup and 1 teaspoon natural vanilla extract.
 Process until smooth and creamy.
 For a thicker cream, add 50 - 80 g cashew or macadamia nuts and process until creamy.

 For a creamy cheesecake style frosting, combine 250 g (9 oz) soft cream cheese such as quark with a little lemon zest, juice, vanilla and a little organic maple syrup or raw honey to taste.
 Beat well until combined and creamy.